 - Institute New Workforce Training Procedures: The practice should implement a new employee training program and/or ensure that all current employees have received up-to-date HIPAA training.
 The covered entity should keep time records for training and training materials for all training programs.
 Most importantly, the covered entity should require all employees to execute a signed written compliance certification stating that they have read, understood, and shall abide by HIPAA policies and procedures.

 - Review Physical Security of Facilities and Mobile Devices: During an investigation, OCR may review the physical security of a covered entity and the security of mobile devices used that contain e-PHI.
 If any recent breach involved physical safeguards, the covered entity should re-evaluate its current policies and consider whether they specify methods used to control physical access such as door locks, electronic access control systems, security officers, video monitoring, adequate signage, and access badges.

-- Review Business Associate Agreements: All business associate agreements should be updated to reflect the covered entity’s updated HIPAA practices and should specifically allocate responsibility in the case of a breach, specifically including adequate indemnification provisions are in place to protect covered entities from improper actions undertaken by their business associates.
+- Review Business Associate Agreements: All business associate agreements should be updated to reflect the covered entity’s updated HIPAA practices.
+Specifically, such agreements should be checked to ensure that they designate responsibility in the event of a breach, and include adequate indemnification provisions to protect covered entities from improper actions undertaken by their business associates.

 - Update Disclosure Log: Review and update the covered entity’s HIPAA Disclosure Log to reflect the recent breach as well as any other incidents not previously recorded.

 - Update Notice of Privacy Practices: In light of the possible compliance review outlined above, a covered entity should also update its Notice of Privacy Practices for Protected Health Information.

 - Update Breach Notification Procedures: In the case of a breach, the covered entity should maintain written documentation of all corrective action, why a particular corrective action was unnecessary, and all measures taken to mitigate the effects of the recent breach.